kjlin168/markdown-test/Amazon_Markdown/Getting_Started_Guide_Corvette-F1_N25.md

     your Corvette-F1 N25 board.
 Your host computer should be able to detect the board right away.

-	On Linux, issue the `dmesg` command in a command line terminal and verify a successful connection from a message like below:
+	On Linux, issue the `dmesg` command in a command line terminal and verify a successful connection from a message like below:<br>
 	<img src="media\Linux-connection.png" width="535" height="135">

 	>**NOTE** <br>